CaixdLab/CL4CaPro/README.md

 # Activate corresponding conda env
 conda activate CL4CaPro_L/CL4CaPro_W
 ```
-### Training and testing CL-based classifiers or Cox models
+### Train and test CL-based classifiers or Cox models
 As described in the paper, we used two approaches to predict the proganosis of a cancer patient.
 In the first approach, we trained a XGBoost classifer to categorize a cancer patient into either a low-risk group of recurrence or a high-risk group of recurrence.
 In the second approach, we trained a Cox proportional hazards model to predict the hazards ratio.
 In both approaches, we first trained a CL-module that learns feature representations from cancer transcriptomes and then trained a classifier or a Cox model using the learned features.

 [*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb) notebook implements the pipeline of training and testing both the CL-based XGBoost (CL_XGBoost) classifier and the CL-based Cox (CLCox) model.
 The pipleline includes the following main steps